-The work of Multicultural Programs is anchored in Georgia State University’s mission statement of educating students to participate in a global economy with individuals different from themselves.
-To assist students in successfully engaging in this global process, Multicultural Programs provides opportunities for intentional, meaningful programming and dialogue in an effort for students to learn more about themselves and others.
-Inherent in the success of Intercultural Relations programming is the need for IR to collaborate not only with units inside the Division of Student Affairs but also units and departments within all divisions and colleges across the University.
+The Multicultural Center supports Georgia State University’s mission of educating students to participate in a global economy with individuals different from themselves.
+To assist students in successfully engaging in this global process, the Multicultural Center provides opportunities for intentional, meaningful programming and dialogue to assist students to learn more about themselves and others.